How to Tell If Your Computer Is 32-Bit or 64-Bit on Windows 10

 In the Settings window, click "System."

 In the System menu, click the last section at the bottom named "About."
-Here, you will see if your operating system is running 32-bit or 64-bit Windows.
+Here, you will see if your operating system runs 32-bit or 64-bit Windows.

 How to Check Your Windows 7 System Type

 Click "Start" and then right-click on "My Computer" and choose "Properties."

-Now you will see a window to view basic information about your computer, including information about your system type.
+Now you will see a window to view basic information about your computer, including your system type.